SunLaria/Task-Manager---Project/README.md

 - Create Task using button.
 - Double click on task to see more details and options.

-WIP - Task Share options
+WIP - Task Share option.